What is Cardinal News?

 How can I be assured the coverage will be editorially independent?

 We’ve written this into our bylaws.
 We’re led by and have hired respected journalists.
 We have been accepted into membership by the Institute for Nonprofit News and LION Publishers.
+We are also members of the Virginia Press Association.
 We are not an advocacy site for any cause or ideology, except perhaps our belief that Southwest and Southside Virginia deserve a voice.
 Ultimately, the proof is in our work.

 Who’s on your board?